McGill-HCAI/mcgill-hcai.github.io/_pages/home.md

     title: "Research"
     btn_label: "Publications"
     btn_class: "btn--primary"
-    excerpt: "We work on various topics, including semantic parsing, question answering, reading comprehension, and conversational systems.
-We present our works in Computational Linguistics, NLP and ML conferences and journals."
+    excerpt: "We focus on advancing healthcare through AI, exploring areas such as predictive analytics, medical imaging, patient monitoring, and personalized medicine.
+Our research is presented at leading healthcare and AI conferences and published in top journals."

 row_code:
   - image_path: /assets/images/home/github.webp